Thrasher incident: Background

 Under customary international law, attacks on civilian vessels are governed by cruiser rules.
 A warship may stop and search an unresisting vessel, and capture or sink her only while assuring the safety of the crew and passengers.
-The British blockade adhered to these rules, but Germany's declaration signalled an official abandonment of such restrictions, though in practice submarine commanders would adhere to some version of the rules in most attacks until 1917.
+The Allied blockade adhered to these rules, but violated the rules for a blockade by putting it up far away from German shores and diverting neutral shipping on the high seas.
+In response Germany's declaration signalled an official abandonment of such restrictions, though in practice submarine commanders would adhere to some version of the rules in most attacks until 1917.

-The US government, led by President Woodrow Wilson and Secretary of State William Jennings Bryan, protested to the German government on 10 February.
+The Wilson administration, led by President Woodrow Wilson and Secretary of State William Jennings Bryan, protested to the German government on 10 February.
 Wilson and Bryan called the German intention "an act so unprecedented in naval warfare" and that the US would hold the Germans to "a strict accountability for such acts of their naval authorities."
-Germany responded by issuing orders to spare neutral ships, but a number of such vessels were attacked anyway, and mines in the North Sea sank US steamships on 21 and 22 February.
+Germany responded by issuing orders to avoid targeting neutral ships, but a number of such vessels were attacked anyway, and German naval mines in the North Sea sank American steamships on 21 and 22 February.

-The UK Admiralty gave instructions to merchant ships on dealing with U-boats, including advice to attempt to make an escape.
+The British Admiralty gave instructions to merchant ships on dealing with U-boats, including advice to attempt to make an escape.
 Doing so has been argued to potentially qualify as "resistance" as far as cruiser rules are concerned.

 Leon Thrasher

-Leon Chester Thrasher (sometimes spelled Thresher) was from Massachusetts.
+Leon Chester Thrasher (sometimes falsely spelled Thresher) was from Massachusetts.
 He was born in Hardwick in 1884, and trained in Springfield as a machinist and master mechanic.
 He was described as a "mechanical engineer" or "mining engineer".
 He had worked for the Panama Canal Railway, and was traveling from London to Sekondi to work for a British firm, the Broomassie Mining Company, in Gold Coast (now Ghana).
 Thrasher was issued a US passport in June 1911, but it had expired in June 1912.
 At first this raised a question of whether he had retained his US citizenship.